-- Create great content – As you can see above, some of my blog posts have been pulled to be used in the sitelinks.
-This is because those pages are popular, have lots of links pointing to them and have generated lots of social signals, which occurred because my content is detailed and advanced.
+- Create great content - As you can see above, some of my blog posts have been pulled to be used in the sitelinks.
+This is because those pages are popular and have lots of links pointing to them and a high number of social signals, which occurred because my content is detailed and advanced.

 - Increase organic search traffic - The more traffic you can get from organic search results, the more relevant Google will view your pages.
 Use these tactics to improve your search results CTR.

-- Simple navigation – Mashable’s sitelinks, for the most part, are built from their simple navigation structure (links at the top of the page).
+- Simple navigation - Mashable’s sitelinks, for the most part, are built from its simple navigation structure (links at the top of the page).

 This leaves a lot of room for you to employ just two or three of the steps above.
 That could significantly increase your organic traffic.
 Just imagine what could happen if you employed all four.